Haywire32/LoS-Archipelago/README.md

 ### How to install
 Install Archipelago version 0.6.7

 Download the files.
-Install los.apworld by double clicking it
+Install los.apworld by double-clicking it

 Fill out the yaml and make a seed like usual in Archipelago.

 Drop "dinput8.dll" into \Steam\steamapps\common\CastlevaniaLoS\bin

-On steam, enter properties for the game and disable "Steam Cloud" under General.
+On Steam, enter properties for the game and disable "Steam Cloud" under General.

-Either delete or backup and remove your save file "Castlevania.profile" from \Steam\userdata\68317992\234080\remote
+Either delete or backup and remove your save file "Castlevania.profile" from \Steam\userdata\User-ID\234080\remote

-Open archipelago launcher - run "Lords of Shadow Client" to launch the game.
+Open Archipelago Launcher - run "Lords of Shadow Client" to launch the game.

 ### Current logic
-My active logic can be found in this [sheet.](https://docs.google.com/spreadsheets/d/e/2PACX-1vQjv_H6eOA483HFKPu6vRm2HLUcI3mxMTI3ELEIZKJKnLIzfyrLQoMvav21sJU80w/pubhtml )
+My current logic can be found in this [sheet.](https://docs.google.com/spreadsheets/d/e/2PACX-1vQjv_H6eOA483HFKPu6vRm2HLUcI3mxMTI3ELEIZKJKnLIzfyrLQoMvav21sJU80w/pubhtml )

 It is a work in progress and probably has mistakes.
-It can be useful for completing seeds though.
+It can be useful for completing seeds, though.
 I'll happily accept feedback on it.

 ### Feedback or other questions
-I'd love feedback on design choices and bugs in the [Castlevania lords of shadow](https://discord.com/channels/731205301247803413/1420192076259393567) channel in the [Archipelago discord](https://discord.gg/8Z65BR2)
+I'd love feedback on design choices and bugs in the [Castlevania lords of shadow channel](https://discord.com/channels/731205301247803413/1420192076259393567) in the [Archipelago discord](https://discord.gg/8Z65BR2)

 The current version is still unstable and most likely has bugs.